Trodrigs1120/NodeHangMan/README.md

 Error Handling

-    You can type Upper or Lower case letters
+    You can type upper or lower case letters
     If you put a blank input for a letter it will reprompt you for a letter If you enter more than one character when selecting a letter it will not guess anything but will also not use up one of your remaining guesses.